chrisTMackey/pvc/README.md

 Note:  You can pass additional information in the list harmlessly.
 Only the first three elements are needed to calculate the specific gravity and costs and anything else is ignored.
 You can pass additional information and instructions in the formula if you wish.

+#What Next
+From here you can do quite a bit.

+You can search millions of potential formula combinations in seconds (well maybe minutes for millions; I get about 250,000 in 4 seconds or so on my PC).

+From there you can screen hundreds of thousands of potential formulas for lowest cost (always lowest volume cost) given a set of properties.

+From there you can issue a few screening formulas to the lab to whip up and confirm the properties if you don't have a similar formula already in production.

+I have written the optimization routines already, just haven't uploaded them yet.

+Same thing for graphing.
+Right now no graphing capability is built in, but I use Mathplotlib to plot and this works with that no problem, just like any data.

+I plan on implementing a graphing function for common use cases, but that isn't a high priority at the moment.

+Next big step is to flip it though.
+These are all flexible PVC at the moment.
+Rigid PVC is big business, even bigger than flexible.
+Different way of formulating really in rigid.
+Still doing it all with PHR's and the like, but instead of plasticizer you are looking at impact modifiers.
+Instead of wondering how much filler you are using, you are wondering about how much and what particle size are you looking at.
+Some of the nano filler precipitated calcium carbonates (PCC's) work as impact modifiers which leads to an interesting economics vs performance trade off that this program excels in calculating.